BorisKozo/backbone.picky/readme.md

 #### Selectable#selected

-Returns a boolean value indicating whether or not the model is currently selected.
+Returns a truthy value indicating whether or not the model is currently selected.

 ### Selectable Events